HaoyunHong/NYU-Stern-Beamer-Template-by-Haoyun-Jacqueline-Hong/README.md

 This template is an **independent, student-created** project and is **not affiliated with or endorsed by** NYU or NYU Stern.

+**Disclaimer:**
+Using this Beamer template does **not** grant you any authorization, endorsement, or brand rights from NYU or NYU Stern.
+This project is a student-created, independent work intended solely for educational and personal use.

 ---

 ## 🪪 License